zellygao/CS.11.06-Lab-6.1/README.md

 After following these instructions, she would have a horizontal position of 15 and a depth of 10.
 (Multiplying these together produces 150.)

-Calculate the horizontal position and depth Brooke would have after following the planned course.
+Using the **inputThreeFour.txt** file, write a method called **challengeThree** that calculates the horizontal position and depth Brooke would have after following the planned course.
 What do you get if you multiply Brooke’s final horizontal position by her final depth?

 Answer 	__________________